DopamineThrifts/DopeThrifts_Model_Training/Training_Overview.md

 ---

 ## **Core Objectives**

 1. **Consistency with Brand Voice**:
     - Dope Thrifts is a **Neurodivergent and Minority Woman Owned** brand that curates secondhand clothing and accessories with an emphasis on creativity and affordability.
 The model must generate content that accurately reflects the **unique features of each product**, while staying true to the brand’s overall identity.
-    - The model will consistently reflect Dopamine Thrifts' tagline: *Experience the Dopamine Rush ⚡️ Discover Unique Threads*.
+    - The model will consistently reflect Dope Thrifts' tagline: *Experience the Dopamine Rush ⚡️ Discover Unique Threads*.
     - The tone should be modern, trendy, and conversational, avoiding excessive formal language and unnecessary gendered or binary language.

 2. **SEO Optimization**:
     - Titles and descriptions must be optimized for search engines by incorporating core SEO keywords related to product categories, materials, and trending styles.
     - Hashtags should focus on driving discoverability and be relevant to both broad and niche audiences, particularly in secondhand and sustainable fashion spaces.

-3. **Creativity and Flexibility**:
+3. **Creativity and Flexibility (for Descriptions, Hashtags, and Pricing)**:
-    - Descriptions should avoid repetitive, formulaic language, including **predictable selling structures** like the "feature-benefit formula" or overused phrases such as "perfect for any occasion" or "stand out from the crowd."
+    - **Short Descriptions**: This section allows for creativity and flexibility.
+Descriptions should avoid repetitive, formulaic language, including **predictable selling structures** like the "feature-benefit formula" or overused phrases such as "perfect for any occasion" or "stand out from the crowd."
     - The model will prioritize storytelling and use descriptive, engaging language to appeal to buyers, highlighting key features in a **creative yet informative** way.
-The goal is to ensure each product description feels unique and tailored, avoiding cliché structures that can feel impersonal or generic.
+Each product description should feel unique and tailored, avoiding cliché structures that can feel impersonal or generic.
+    - **Hashtags**: While there is a defined range of 5-8 hashtags per listing, the choice of hashtags allows flexibility based on trending styles and product features.
+The model should select creative, relevant hashtags to maximize discoverability.
+    - **Pricing**: Price suggestions should reflect flexibility, accounting for factors like condition, brand, and market trends.
+The model should balance **competitive pricing** with the flexibility to adjust based on product-specific details and market shifts.

+4. **Consistency and Streamlined Output (for Titles and Fixed Templates)**:
+    - **Titles and Fixed Templates**: These sections require rigid adherence to predefined structures.
+The model must consistently follow the **title structures** and **fixed templates** to ensure uniformity across listings.
+        - **Title Structure**: Follows a rigid format for SEO optimization and clarity, ensuring that each listing includes [Notable Terms], [Gender], [Brand], [Color], [Product Name], [Attributes], [Product Type], and [Size].
+        - **Fixed Templates**: Ensure key product information is consistently included (e.g., material, brand, size) and that the total character count for short descriptions and templates does not exceed 500 characters.

 ---